rses-datascience/rses-datascience.github.io/datasurgery.md

 		<header class="major">
 			<h1>Data Surgery sessions</h1>
 		</header>
-		<p>Discussion groups/tutorials aimed at helping HDR students solve Earth science problems with data science tools. </p>
+		<p>Discussion groups/tutorials aimed at helping HDR students solve Earth science problems with data science tools.
+The group meets every two weeks, and aims to encourage the open discussion of the theory and practice of data processing.</p>
-		<p>The group meets every two weeks, and aims to encourage the open discussion of the theory and practice of data processing.</p>
+		<p>A summary of each session will end up in our <a href="https://github.com/rses-datascience/DataSurgeries" target="_blank">Github repository</a>.</p>
 		<header class="minor">
 			<h2>Organizers</h2>
 		</header>